eclipxe13/CfdiUtils/README.md

 ## Main features

-- Create CFDI version 3.3 based on a friendly extendable non-xml objects (`nodes`).
+- Create CFDI version 3.3 & 4.0 based on a friendly extendable non-xml objects (`nodes`).
-- Read CFDI version 3.2 and 3.3.
+- Read CFDI version 3.2, 3.3 & 4.0.
-- Validate CFDI version 3.3 against schemas, cfdi signature (`Sello`) and custom rules.
+- Validate CFDI version 3.3 & 4.0 against schemas, cfdi signature (`Sello`) and custom rules.
-- Validate that the Timbre Fiscal Digital signature match with the CFDI 3.3, if not then the document has been modified after signature.
+- Validate that the Timbre Fiscal Digital signature match with the CFDI 3.3 & CFDI 4.0, if not then the document has been modified after signature.
 - Validates the "Complemento de recepción de pagos".
 - Helper objects to deal with: